itteco/iframely/README.md

  - `logo` - link with site's logo.
 Is returned mostly for pages with the news article (custom ones) for better attribution

 Iframely uses supplementary `rels` as the way of attributing to the origin of the data:
- - `iframely` - link is customly generated by iframely through [domain plugin](#domain-plugins).
+ - `iframely` - link or attributes are customly altered by iframely through one of the domain plugin.
 Consider it a whitelist.
  - `instapaper` - article extracted using instapaper classes.
  - `og` - link extracted from opengraph semantics.
 Beware, `players` rendered through `og` have higher chance of being unreliable.
  - `twitter` - link extracted from twitter semantics.